The gem cannot be polished without friction, nor man perfected without trials.”Confucius

 The effective blade must have a bevel angle that cuts the intended material well for a relatively long time.
 The words “well” and “long” in the previous sentence are where the magic lies.
 We will examine these important points in future posts in this series.

-Germ’s Eye View
+Wood Shaving’s Eye View

 The extreme edge of the ideal metal tool’s extreme cutting should be perfectly smooth and only a single molecule thick.
 In the real world, cutting edges are rougher and wider, but still manage to cut pretty well.